pnts/methodandmatter/source/words-make-worlds/unbundling-leadership.html.md

 ### Reflection Questions:

 #### Systems & Processes:
-- What friction points are slowing down our team's ability to deliver results?
+- What friction points are slowing down our team’s ability to deliver results?
 - How do I balance standardization with the need for flexibility?
 - Which meetings, reports, or processes could we eliminate without losing value?

 #### Performance & Accountability:
 - How quickly do I address performance gaps when they arise?
-- Am I giving people the tools and resources they need to succeed before holding them accountable?
+- Am I giving people the tools and resources they need to succeed?
 - What would happen if I wasn't here for a week—would things run smoothly?

 #### Resource Optimization:
-- Where am I over-investing or under-investing our team's time and energy?
+- Where am I over-investing or under-investing our team’s time and energy?
 - How effectively am I protecting my team from organizational noise and distractions?

 ## Coach